lewismj/kea/README.md

 Configuration values are returned as a `ValidatedNel[A]`, which is defined as `Validated[NonEmptyList[Throwable],A]`.
 So, any errors in your configuration may be accumulated.

-Shapeless is used to read configuration into case classes, without the requirement for the library to use macros.
+Shapeless is used to read configuration into case classes, without the requirement for the library to diretly use macros.
-See 'generic reader' below.

 ## Dependency Information
 ```scala